All Products

 1. In the navigation pane on the left, click Job History.

-2. On the Application page, click Spark UI in the Actions column of the target task.
+2. On the Application page, find your task and click Spark UI in the Actions column.
+The Spark UI opens and displays execution details for the task.